Alaska Marine Highway

-- A regular but infrequent route operates from Juneau and Panhandle ports, crossing the Gulf of Alaska (call at Yakutat) to Whittier (42 hours).
+- A regular route operates (every two weeks) from Bellingham, WA via Juneau and Panhandle ports then crossing the Gulf of Alaska to several ports including Whittier (42 hours).

-- Southcentral ferries serve towns such as Cordova, Valdez, Whittier, Homer; Southwest ferries operate from Kodiak on Kodiak Archipelago to ports along the Alaska Peninsula and the Aleutian Island chain to Dutch Harbor.
+- Southcentral ferries serve towns such as Cordova, Valdez, Whittier, Homer; a Southwest ferry operates from Kodiak on Kodiak Archipelago to ports along the Alaska Peninsula and the Aleutian Island chain to Dutch Harbor.
 This last route, using the well-strengthened Tustumena encounters some of the roughest weather in the world; some adventurers actually sail the route hoping to experience extreme weather conditions.

-Along the Same Lines: While there is nothing else like the AMH in North or South America, the Hurtigruten along the Norwegian Coast serves much the same basic functions — port to port passengers, vehicles and cargo.
-However, their ships are nearly all larger, newer and also geared heavily to cruise-type passengers and offer more cruise type amenities than on AMH.
+While there is nothing else like the AMH in North or South America, the Hurtigruten along the Norwegian Coast serves much the same basic functions — port to port passengers, vehicles and cargo.
+However, the Norwegian ships are nearly all larger, newer and also geared heavily to cruise-type passengers and they offer more cruise type amenities than on AMH.